 - Middle States Association of Colleges and Schools

-If you attended a college or university outside of the United States, your academic credits must be evaluated by a member credentialing agency of the National Association of Credential Evaluation Services, Inc. A list of member agencies may be found here.
-Contact the agency directly to request an evaluation, which will be sent to the Kentucky State Board of Accountancy for final upon completion.
+If you attended a college or university outside of the United States, your credits must be evaluated by a member credentialing agency of the National Association of Credential Evaluation Services, Inc. A list of member agencies may be found here.
+Contact an agency directly to request an evaluation, which will be sent to the Kentucky State Board of Accountancy for final approval.

 - 39 semester hours of business-related courses, including:

 - 27 semester hours of accounting courses

 - Other business courses may include subjects such as:

 Once you have completed 120 of the 150 semester hours required for licensure and have at least a bachelor’s degree, you are eligible to sit for the Uniform CPA Exam in Kentucky.